Parramatta Town Hall

 The Parramatta Town Hall was designed by G.A Mansfield and built in 1881 by Hart and Lavors.
 One of the most ornate rooms in the Town Hall is the Charles Byrnes room, which is located on the first floor, and was named after the Mayor of Parramatta at the time.

-After removing part of the fibrous ceiling, the original ceiling was found to still be in reasonable condition, with hand painted decorations.
-This changed the whole scope of the works.
 Now the original ceiling was to be conserved by wiring up the cornices and reinstating the plaster keys with acrylic resins.
 The timber battens were left in place to support the plasterwork while it was being stabilized.